andrtell/ponytut/actors.md

 # Actors

-Actors have behaviours that are introduced by the keyword `be`.
+Actors are like classes, unlike classes, actors have behaviours that are introduced by the keyword `be`.

-When you call a behavior on an actor, you are sending it a message.

 Behaviours can be called on a receiver of any reference capability.

+Actors are sequential.
+The code within a single actor (instance) is never run concurrently.

+Behaviours are asynchronous and behaviours from diffrent agents (instances) run concurrently.

 ```pony
 actor Store